jaketerry28/CS326/Project 3/README.md

 This can shrink domains substantially before recursion begins.

 Together, these features make the solver much more efficient than plain brute-force search.

 ---

-## Data Mutation and State Management

-One of the most important design details in CSP systems is handling mutable domains safely.

-This project uses `deepcopy` when branching in backtracking.
-That means each recursive level works with its own domain state rather than corrupting shared state.

-That is crucial because:

-* forward checking removes values,
-* AC-3 can also shrink domains,
-* failed branches must not affect sibling branches.

-This choice makes the recursion safer and easier to reason about, even if it costs some extra memory.

----